jup-ag/space-station/guides/4-dca/1-how-to-dca.md

 2. **Order Overview** is the tab for the summary view for your DCA order when you click expand into one of the your past/ completed DCA order.
 3. **Balance Summary** shows all your input token balance and output token balance along with the amount that you have withdrew back into your wallet.
 4. **Order Summary** shows the entirety of the completed order, with information like:
-    - Budget - The input amount and token that user selling or swapping from.
+    - Budget - The input amount and token that a user is selling or swapping from.
     - Total Spent - The progress of the DCA, or the amount spent to swap from.
     - Current Average Price - The average price for the DCA from input token to output token over the full duration of the DCA.
     - Date Initiated - The date and time when the DCA initiated or submitted.